PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 -------------------

 This demo showed an event-related data analysis.
-Although we have performed it on fMRI data, an analogous analysis can be done for any timeseries-based data in an almost identical fashion.
+Although we have performed it on fMRI data, an analogous analysis can be done for any time series based data in an almost identical fashion.
 Moreover, if a dataset has information about acquisition time (e.g. like the ones created by :func:`~mvpa.datasets.mri.fmri_dataset`)